The NVIDIA Shield TV is already one of the world’s fastest Android devices.

 By default, the NVIDIA Shield TV is set to an “Optimized” processor mode.
 However, the other option it gives you is for “Max Performance.”

 What does each option actually mean?
 Which is better?

-A few years ago, I ran a few tests on each processor mode to try to figure out the difference.
+To determine the difference, I ran a few tests on each processor mode a few years ago.
 I even reached out to the Shield TV community at NVIDIA to see if they could shed some light on the differences.

 I was stumped.
-My benchmark tests returned very similar numbers and the power consumption was almost the same.
-It didn’t seem to matter which setting I used.
+My benchmark tests returned very similar numbers, and the power consumption was almost identical.
+It didn’t matter which setting I used.

 Finally, I got an answer from NVIDIA that was able to tell me what the difference was.

-Optimized will throttle the CPU’s speed so it can strike a balance between speed and temperature.
+Optimized will throttle the CPU’s speed to strike a balance between speed and temperature.

 Maximum Performance will keep the Shield TV’s CPU running at maximum cores and speed.

 Changing this setting to Maximum Performance will increase the overall speed of your Shield TV.
 However, the device will run hotter, which will cause the fan to kick in more often.